Updated 9-20-2004

 This stainless steel pipe clamp was then added over the tabs to insure it would hold steady.
 We then covered it with the same caulk that we use to seal gutters.
 We sent the clients these digital photos each night to get their feedback of what they thought of the progress, and allow them to address any ideas or concerns. |

-is the mid-section copper cap showing the base support for the mast fastened
+copper cap showing the base support for the mast fastened in place.

 This shows the comparison of the finished cap and the model of the old turret cap the client made. |

-does not compromise your safety of course.
-If you do not want them used on
+it does not compromise your safety of course.
+If you do not want them

 Here is the final product of our hard work, and the installation by the owner.
 We try to work a good balance of strong, changeable, and easy to install with clear instructions as shown above. |